US airstrike targets ISIS-K 'planner' in Afghanistan | Politics

 - United States

-The US has conducted a drone strike against an Islamic State ''planner'' in Afghanistan, striking back at the terror outfit in less than 48 hours after a suicide bombing claimed by the group killed 169 Afghans and 13 American soldiers at the Kabul airport.
+The US military has said that it carried out a drone strike in Afghanistan, killing an Islamic State ''planner'', a day after President Joe Biden promised to retaliate for the twin blasts at the Kabul airport that killed 169 Afghans and 13 American soldiers.

+The Islamic State's Afghanistan affiliate, dubbed Islamic State Khorasan or ISIS-K, had claimed responsibility for the attack at the Hamid Karzai International Airport in Kabul on Thursday.

 ''US military forces conducted an over-the-horizon counterterrorism operation today against an ISIS-K planner.
-The unmanned airstrike occurred in the Nangahar province of Afghanistan.
-Initial indications are that we killed the target,” Capt Bill Urban, spokesperson of US Central Command, said on Friday.
+The unmanned airstrike occurred in the Nangahar province of Afghanistan,'' Capt Bill Urban, spokesperson of US Central Command, said on Friday.

 ''To those who carried out this attack, as well as anyone who wishes America harm notice, we will not forgive.
 We will not forget.
 We will hunt you down and make you pay.
 I will defend our interests and our people with every measure at my command,'' Biden had said in his remarks at the White House on Thursday.